What is a Ground Lease? A Breakdown for Commercial Real Estate

 How Does a Ground Lease Work?

-Ground Leases in Practice: A Real-World Example
+Ground Leases in Practice: Real-World Examples

 Pros and Cons of Ground Leases